- This post contains affiliate links. Read more here.

 Rapid, unexplained weight loss or gain

-Weight loss is a particularly common sign of canine cancer, and may indicate a gastrointestinal tumor that is otherwise undetectable from the outside.
+Weight loss is a particularly common sign of cancer in dogs and may indicate a gastrointestinal tumor that’s otherwise undetectable from the outside.
 If your dog starts losing weight rapidly, whether their appetite changes or stays the same, get to the vet ASAP.

 Abnormal discharge or bleeding

 Abnormal discharge or bleeding anywhere on the body is cause for concern, but this dog cancer symptom is most visible on the face.
-Funky eye discharge or a sudden bloody nose can indicate certain types of eye and skin cancers.
+Funky eye discharge or a sudden bloody nose can indicate certain types of canine cancer, such as eye and skin cancers.

 Old dogs slow down.
 It’s an unfortunate but unavoidable fact of doggy life.
 However, a sudden, unexplained lack of energy—lethargy—can be a sign of illness or disease.